Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Fitting the Data

-Mars' latest opposition occurred 526.9 days after the perihelion of December 12, 2014.
+Mars' 2016 opposition occurred 526.9 days after the perihelion of 12 December 2014.
 Call it 527 days.
 The X-Y coordinates of the day-by-day position of Mars in our coordinate system give $\theta$ = 265.545 deg on the day of opposition.
 Since the Earth moves 0.985647 deg per day along its orbit, the 269th pair of Earth coordinates gives an angle $\theta$ most closely matching that of Mars (265.139 vs. 265.545 deg, in fact).
 Given the index $i$ of the Earth's coordinates, the corresponding index of Mars' coordinates for the same day is equal to $i$ + (527 $-$ 269).

-We wrote a simple program in Python that calculates the X-Y coordinates of Mars for each day starting at perihelion, and X-Y coordinates of the Earth.
-With an appropriate offset of the indices of the two sets of coordinates we can obtain the direction toward Mars {\em from the Earth} for any given date.
-Then we can find an arithmetic offset between days-since-Mars-perihelion and Julian Date, and we can find another arithmetic offset to transform the angles obtained to ecliptic longitude.
-This is just an example of shifting a template in two coordinates to minimize the sum of squares of deviations from the data to the offset template.
-This produces a goodness of fit parameter.
-The square root of the goodness of fit parameter divided by the number of data points minus 2 gives the RMS scatter of the fit of the template to the data.
-Varying the model parameters allows us to search for an even better fit to the data.
+We wrote a simple Python program that calculates the X-Y coordinates of Mars for each day starting at perihelion, and the X-Y coordinates of the Earth.
+With the appropriate offset of the indices of the two sets of coordinates we can obtain the direction toward Mars {\em from the Earth} for any given date.
+This generates a locus of ``some angle'' vs. time in days.
+We then used a FORTRAN program originally written for fitting templates to supernova light curve photometry to adjust that locus to the dates and ecliptic longitudes of our Mars observations.
+This produces a goodness of fit parameter equal to the sum of squares of differences between the template and the data (in other words, like $\chi^2$ minimization, but with equal weights for all the points).
+The square root of the goodness of fit parameter divided by the number of data points minus two gives the RMS residual.

-Our program lets us a generate a template of ecliptic longitude values vs. time.
-Using the official values of Mars' perihelion date, orbital eccentricity, and orbit size given in Table \ref{summary}, we can adjust the X and Y axis values to minimize a goodness of fit parameter and make a plot that fits the data well enough to eye.
-The goodness of fit parameter is the sum of squares of differences between a template and the data, in other words, like $\chi^2$ minimization, but with equal weights for all the points.

-We wondered if a better fit to our data might be obtained with different fit parameters.
-In other words, we start by deriving the date of perihelion, using our data.
-In the top panel of Figure \ref{f4} we show the goodness of fit parameter for a range of dates with respect to October 29.5.
-On the basis of our data, we find the best fit is obtained for a perihelion date of October 25.4.
-The goodness of fit parameter doubles, compared to the value at the minimum, for perihelion dates October 21.5 and October 29.3.
-Our perihelion date is therefore October 25.4 $\pm$ 3.9, 2016 (UT).
-This is the equivalent of December 8.5, 2014 (the date of the previous perihelion).
-In what follows that is our effective perihelion date, allowing us to work {\em forward} in time toward the subsequent perihelion on October 25.4, 2016.

-How robust is the eccentricity?
-In the middle panel of Figure \ref{f4} we show the goodness of fit parameter for a range of eccentricities ranging from 0.043 to 0.133.
-The minimum of the sum of squares of residuals occurs for $e$ = 0.086, with an uncertainty of $\pm$0.010.